 Course and Prognosis of Bipolar Disorder

 Morbidity and mortality are mainly associated with suicidal and homicidal tendencies.
-25 – 50% of the patient’s attempt, and 11% are successful.
+25 – 50% of the patient’s attempt suicide and about 11% are successful.
 The patients also exhibit higher mortality rates compared to the general population.

 The disease can be prevented/controlled by early initiation of medication, early psychological counseling to avoid stresses in early life and lifestyle changes such as dietary modification and increase in exercise activity to reduce the impact of stress.